The largest city in Northern Dalmatia, Croatia is Zadar and yet, is not necessarily as well known as other great cities in the country.

 The prices for tourists in Zadar are very reasonable.
 The average daily cost for hotel, food and transport for a full day is US$67 per person.
 The price of sightseeing tours will vary with the seasons.
 The price of a hotel room for a night starts from US$40 and can rise to outrageous amounts depending on your preference and budget.
 There are cheap and cheerful restaurants serving just as tasty food as some of the more expensive ones.

 When getting ready to travel to Zadar, do some research on the culture and lifestyle, the type of food you can expect and the best areas for nighttime socializing.
-When out on sightseeing tours and any tours, do not stray from the group and in busy areas beware that there could be pickpockets around.
+When out on sightseeing tours and any tours, do not stray from the group and in busy areas beware of your surroundings at all time.
 While Zadar is a safe city, it is still advisable not to walk alone at nighttime, always travel in twos or more.

 The weather in Zadar is a meditation climate which means it has warm and dry summers with calm and mild winters.
 You can expect little or no rain during the summer months, but it does rain regularly in Autumn, Winter and Spring.
 The wettest months are May, June, October, November and December.
 The driest month is usually August, it is also the hottest month with average temperatures of almost 30 degree Celsius.